The Legal Process and Closing

 If you do not speak Italian, it is highly advisable to work with professionals who can assist with translation and interpretation.
 Legal documents are typically in Italian, and it is important that you fully understand what you are signing at each stage.

-It is also common for non-resident buyers to grant a power of attorney to a trusted representative, such as a lawyer, allowing them to sign documents on their behalf if they are unable to be physically present in Italy for each step.
-You can have this document drawn up and witnessed at your local Italian Consulate.
+It is also common for non-resident buyers to grant a power of attorney (PoA) to a trusted representative, such as a lawyer or Notary, allowing them to sign documents on their behalf if they are unable to be physically present in Italy for each step.
+You can have this document drawn up by the Notary in Italy, witnessed by a local Notary where you live, and then you will be required to have an Apostille done at your consulate (In Australia it is DFAT) to confirm authenticity.
+As a tip many local Notaries will have multiple interactions with DFAT and can have the Apostille done within a few days rather than book an appointment yourself and wait a month or more.

 One of the defining features of the Italian system is that multiple professionals share responsibility for the transaction.
 The real estate agent introduces the parties and facilitates negotiation, the lawyer protects your legal interests, the surveyor handles technical matters, and the notary formalises the transfer.
 When these roles are properly coordinated, the process works effectively.